CSC-3380-Spring-2024/Team-3-RPG/README.md

 - use: git clone https://github.com/CSC-3380-Spring-2024/Team-3-RPG.git

 ### Running the Game
 1. Open Unity.
-Once again, make sure it is the 2021.3.26f1 version.
+Once again, make sure it is the [Unity Editor 2021.3.26f1](https://unity.com/releases/editor/whats-new/2021.3.26) version.
 2. From the Unity Hub, click on "Projects," then "Add."
 3. Navigate to the directory where you cloned the repository and select the folder.
 4. Once the project is open in Unity, locate the main scene file ('Menu') in the project hierarchy.